DVS fine enforcement date

 The area that this is being enforced is much more that inner London, it stretches all the way out to the M25 in places.
 Have a look at the map which shows you the areas where regulation is being enforced.

 From October 1st 2020, with fines enforced from 01 March 2021, ALL vehicles over 12 tonne GWT will have to have a permit to drive into the controlled area and to get this permit is going to cause a lot of issues.

 To get a permit all most all of your HGV’s will need TfL’s recommended Safety equipment installing on them including cameras.

 According to the FTA over 60% of all HGV’s over 12 tonne in weight will be BANNED from entering most of London without a permit.

-Use our FREE HGV Star Rating service to find out what safety equipment that you need to install on to your HGV’s and apply for your permit
+Use our FREE HGV Star Rating service to find out what safety equipment that you need to install on to your HGV’s before applying for your permit via TfL.

 Under the new regulations it is YOUR responsibility to KNOW that the cameras are working before you send HGV's into the Enforcement Zone

 The Enforcement Area is large, it covers all of Inner London and outer London along with all of the main trunk roads coming into London.
 We have added the M25 to TFL’s DVS 2020 map to give you a better idea of the enforcement zone.